COMBINE-lab/alevin-fry/README.md

 Alevin-fry is under active development.
 However, you can find the documentation on [read the docs](https://alevin-fry.readthedocs.io/en/latest/).
 We try to keep the documentation up to date with the latest developments in the software.
 Additionally, there is a series of tutorial for using alevin-fry for processing different types of data that you can find [here](https://combine-lab.github.io/alevin-fry-tutorials/).

+## FAQs

+Are you curious about processing details like [whether to use a sparse or dense index](https://github.com/COMBINE-lab/alevin-fry/discussions/38)?
+Do you have a question that isn't necessarily a bug report or feature request, and that isn't readily answered by the documentation or tutorials?
+Then please feel free to ask over in the [Q&A](https://github.com/COMBINE-lab/alevin-fry/discussions/categories/q-a).

 ## Sister repositories

 The generation of the reduced alignment data (RAD) files processed by alevin-fry is done by [salmon](https://github.com/COMBINE-lab/salmon).
 The latest version of salmon is available [on GitHub](https://github.com/COMBINE-lab/salmon/releases), via [bioconda](https://bioconda.github.io/recipes/salmon/README.html), and on [dockerhub](https://hub.docker.com/layers/combinelab/salmon/latest/images/sha256-f86324c6aeacb627e3c589562ab9e2564a6d51a3892a697669d3f23d0b9d81a8?context=explore).